This Must Be the Place by Elle Griffiths

-I loathe this place.
+I LOATHE THIS PLACE.
 I’ve never understood it.
-But they kept telling me it had changed.
-There are bars with mixologists, not ‘cheeky vimtos’, along with ‘pop-up’ burger places with food that comes in baskets and drinks that come in jam jars.
-Just like the capital, but you can afford the rent… even live like a real grown-up.
+But they kept telling me it had changed, now.
+There are bars with mixologists not ‘cheeky vimtos’ along with Pop-up’ burger places with food that comes in baskets and drinks that come in jam jars.
+Just like the capital but you can afford the rent… even live like a real grown up.

-A lone girl in a hijab stands by a yellow sign saying ‘Metrolink Replacement Bus to Oldham/Rochdale’ down a side street around the back of the station.
-She is distractedly looking at her phone and smiles as it becomes clear that we are in the same predicament.
-We are slowly joined by more individuals until a small congregation of Mancunian misfits are stood around agreeing that the current situation is indeed ‘Fucking BANG out of order’, ‘taking the piss’ and that the Metrolink higher-ups responsible for the state of affairs are a ‘shower of shit’.
+A lone girl in a hijab stands by a yellow sign saying ‘Metrolink replacement Bus to Oldham/Rochdale’ down a side street around the back of the station.
+She is distractedly thumbing at her phone and smiles as it becomes clear we are in the same predicament.
+We are slowly joined by more individuals until a small congregation of Mancunian misfits are stood around agreeing that the current situation is indeed ‘Fucking BANG out of order’, ‘taking the piss’ and that the Metrolink higher ups responsible for the state of affairs are a ‘shower of shit’.
 Every new arrival is recruited into the ranks with an angry repetition of this hymn sheet.

 There are people coming off the night shift, people with saucer eyes and chewed lips from the bank holiday festivities and a minority, like me, getting progressively later for a day at work.
-I briefly find solace in a very British working-class camaraderie, comforting myself with the cliché that no such scenes would occur in London.
-However, it is fleeting and I feel the emptiness return, hugging myself and shivering as though it’s cold.
-It’s not cold; it is May.
+I briefly find solace in a very British working class camaraderie, comforting myself with the cliché that no such scenes would occur in London- and that maybe I do belong here.
+But it is fleeting and I feel the emptiness return, hugging myself and shivering as though it is cold.
+It’s not cold, it is May.
 It isn’t warm either, just… nothing.
 I wish it were freezing.

 Out of the corner of my eye, the latest member of our motley crew approaches the makeshift bus stop.
 Recognition is a strange thing.
 It is as though something more basic in your body twigs before your brain.
 This tattooed, sinewy man in dirty workmen’s clothing walking towards me; I know him.
 He is the father of my best friend from high school, Amy.